jremsza/goMLproject/README.md

 - **Name**: `Predict`
 - **Purpose**: Generates predictions for a new set of data using the fitted linear model.
-- **Inputs**:
-  - `X`: A `*mat.Dense` matrix containing the new data's predictor variables.
-  - `theta`: A `*mat.Dense` matrix representing the regression coefficients obtained from the model fitting process.
-- **Output**:
-  - `*mat.Dense`: A matrix containing the predicted values for the target variable based on the input data and the model's coefficients.

 #### Implementation Details